unnz819/real-life-dsa-projects/README.md

 ## How to Contribute to this Project💡

-You can contribute to this project in two quick and painless ways:
+You can contribute to this project by the following way:

 **Create a Simple Project:** Build a simple project using any Data Structures and Algorithms (DSA) concept of your choice.